 Community Wildfire Preparedness Plans (CWPPs) empower communities to organize, plan and take action on issues impacting community safety.
 This includes enhancing wildfire resistance and community protection, recognizing the risks of wildland/urban interface fires and identifying objectives and strategies to reduce the risks to homes and businesses in the community.
 Division personnel and Fire Wardens should be active participants and provide technical advice in the CWPP process within their respective areas and counties.
 After CWPP completion, further assistance may include securing funding, planning and implementation of fuels treatment projects and programs in conjunction with the community fire council.
-The Division template can be found at: [https://ffsl.link/FireCWPP] - for QR code see 6.12 on page 190
+A completed CWPP is a requirement of several federal mitigation grant programs, and ideally a CWPP should be updated at least every 5 years.
+The Division template can be found at: https://ffsl.link/FireCWPP - for QR code see 6.12 on page 202.